Explore YugabyteDB

 ycqlsh>

-To run the examples in YugabyteDB Managed, create a single- or multi-node universe (which is referred to as cluster in YugabyteDB Managed).
+To run the examples in YugabyteDB Aeon, create a single- or multi-node universe (which is referred to as cluster in YugabyteDB Aeon).

 Examples requiring a single-node cluster can be run using the free Sandbox cluster.

-If you haven't already created your sandbox cluster, log in to YugabyteDB Managed, on the Clusters page click Add Cluster, and follow the instructions in the Create Cluster wizard.
+If you haven't already created your sandbox cluster, log in to YugabyteDB Aeon, on the Clusters page click Add Cluster, and follow the instructions in the Create Cluster wizard.

-Before you can create a multi-node cluster in YugabyteDB Managed, you need to add your billing profile and payment method, or you can request a free trial.
+Before you can create a multi-node cluster in YugabyteDB Aeon, you need to add your billing profile and payment method, or you can request a free trial.

 To create a single region three-node cluster, refer to Create a single-region cluster.
 Set Fault tolerance to None and Nodes to 3.